agenkit/mmi/README.md

-⚠ This is a frozen, unfinished, experimental project.
-Use at your own risk ⚠
+☢️ This is a frozen, unfinished, experimental project.
+Use at your own risk ☢️
-(maybe do yourself a favor and just don't 😅)
+(maybe do yourself a favor and just don't 😅 Use [`llm`](https://github.com/simonw/llm) by Simon Willison instead)

 > *Written in Dec '23 ~ Jan '24, mostly.*